+For many, tasting wine is usually the most impressive part of the role of sommeliers.
 It almost seems like magic how we find all of the intricate details of the the weather, the soil, the oak, the specific aromas.
-Blind tasting takes some training and it can be impressive, but the key here is that tasting is 100% train-able- for just about anyone.
+Blind tasting takes some training and it’s impressive when done well.
+Yet the key thing to remember is that wine tasting is 100% teachable for just about anyone.
 While sommeliers have the advantage of exposure to many wines, learning some basic skills can transform wine from just an alcoholic beverage to something that invokes curiosity and connection.
-Whether you are brand new or have already been tasting with intent, these tricks can sharpen your palate….
+Whether you are brand new or accustomed to tasting with intent, here’s how to taste wine and sharpen your palate….

-The hue might indicate the grape variety, but a light or dark wine is not necessarily indicative of the weight on the palate (for instance, Nebbiolo is pale in color but full of tannin and acidity on the palate!).
-A cloudy wine may mean that the wine was simply unfiltered, as often seen in Oregon Pinot Noir.
-The viscosity or the “legs,” as well as whether the wine stains the glass may suggest a full body/more alcohol.
+The hue might indicate the grape variety, but a light or dark wine is not necessarily indicative of the weight on the palate.
+For example, Nebbiolo is pale in color but full of tannin and acidity on the palate.
+A cloudy wine may mean the wine was simply unfiltered, as often seen in Oregon Pinot Noir.
+The viscosity or the “legs,” as well as whether the wine stains the glass suggest a full body/more alcohol.

 What am I looking for?
 Here we talk about the structure, the texture and the flavor, especially as it compares to the nose.
 Notice the texture from the beginning, middle and to the end of the wine.
 The finish of the wine- a huge hallmark of quality- is how long the flavors intermingle on the palate.

-You can begin to improve your understanding of the structure by taking note of the effects that different foods play on your palate.
+When learning how to taste wine, begin to improve your understanding of the structure by taking note of the effects that different foods play on your palate.
 Notice the acidity from a piece of citrus, the tannin from a tea bag that’s been over-steeped, the sweetness from a a piece of fruit candy vs. the ripeness of a raspberry.
 When you better understand these components, you can better describe your preferences.

 Putting all technical aspects aside, the most important question to ask yourself is “Do I like this wine?
 Why or why not?”
 A glass of wine, like a person, is a culmination of specific environment, history and influence from the person who made it.
 Hopefully it was made with intention and care.
 Practice slowing down and listening to the story of the wine- color, aromatics, texture.
 When you learn to engage with the wine, is becomes endlessly interesting.
 It makes drinking wine more intellectual, meditative and enjoyable.
 In the words of the Dalai Lama, “When you talk, you are only repeating what you already know.
 But when you listen, you may learn something new.” -AT